microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 but also because it may entail computing inverses of new changes, which in turn requires having access to the adequate repair data for those changes.

-This leaves us with three alternatives for handling these cases:
+We see three alternatives for handling these cases:

 ##### Looser Semantics